jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 </a></div>

-Setting a `backdrop-filter` on an element turns it into a *backdrop root*.
+Setting any of these values on an element turns it into a *backdrop root*:

+- `filter`
+- `backdrop-filter`
+- `mix-blend-mode`
+- `opacity` < 1
+- `mask` or any mask sub-properties
+- `will-change` specifying any of the above values

 Child elements can't "see through" a backdrop root, so `backdrop-filter` on children won't work as expected.

-To fix this, add the `backdrop-filter` to a pseudo-element on the parent:
+To fix this, move the `backdrop-filter` that's on the outer element to a pseudo-element:

 ```css
 .blurred-bg::before {